top of page

 Story Selection

 Before I even think about writing a story, I think about what the right story is.
 What are the important issues facing the school?
 What will interest readers?
 What can I do as a writer to pull this off?
-I consider all of these in class pitch assignments and well as brainstorming activities, while as a member of the ODYSSEY's Leadership Team, I've vetted pitches and assigned stories to staffers as well.
+I consider all of these in class pitch assignments as well as brainstorming activities, while as a member of the ODYSSEY's Leadership Team, I've also vetted pitches and assigned stories to staffers.

 Screen Shot 2024-01-16 at 9.33.58 PM.png